jceltruda/FinGPT-TransformerPrediction/README.md

-# FinRL-TransformerModel
+# FinGPT-TransformerPrediction
 Working under the supervision of Professor Xiao-Yang Liu for FinRL.
-Implementing a transformer model to predict stock prices.
+Modifying a transformer model to improve its ability to predict future stock prices.